Home in Indiana

 Home in Indiana is a 1944 Technicolor film directed by Henry Hathaway.
-The film, that stars Walter Brennan, Lon McCallister, Jeanne Crain, June Haver and Charlotte Greenwood, is based on the novel The Phantom Filly by George Agnew Chamberlain (1879–1966).
+The film, starring Walter Brennan, Lon McCallister, Jeanne Crain, June Haver and Charlotte Greenwood, is based on the novel The Phantom Filly by George Agnew Chamberlain (1879–1966).
 The film was remade in 1957 as April Love.

 The movie was nominated for an Oscar in the category Best Cinematography, Color.